aplteam/Tatin/docs/SyntaxReference.md

 The package ID must not specify a version number.

-By default the publishing date is not included, but you my change this by passing a 1 as `⍺`.
+By default the publishing date is not included, but you may change this by passing a 1 as `⍺`.
 In that case an additional column is added to the result.

 ### LoadDependencies